 - reasons for the exemption – particular aspects of the property that mean the minimum standard is met without having the requirements specified in the Act (see Minimum Standards)

-- the period of the exemption
+- the exemption period

 - whether the property has a current tenant (and include a copy of the lease)